exxcellent/olingo-jpa-processor-v4/doc/integrators/Intro.md

 ## 1. Configure repository to resolve artifacts
 * You need to add a repository configuration to download the dependencies as part of your Maven build.
 * You should have a project specific _settings.xml_.
+* The repository can be configured like a mirror:

 ```
 <settings>